Arash Miresmaeili: Athens Olympic Games; controversy

-Denial of entry to election of Iran's Judo Federation
+Denial of entry to the election of Iran's Judo Federation

-In the summer of 2009, prior to the controversial Iranian presidential elections, Miresmaeili chose to support the candidacy of Mohsen Rezaee, one of Mahmoud Ahmadinejad's rivals.
+In the summer of 2009, before the controversial Iranian presidential elections, Miresmaeili chose to support the candidacy of Mohsen Rezaee, one of Mahmoud Ahmadinejad's rivals.

-Rezaei appointed Miresmaeili as his campaign chief for Sports Committee.
-After being appointed, during a press conference, Miresmaeili stated that if Rezaee were elected as president, there would be no more place for Iranian sports officials who have been appointed for political purposes, as opposed to their knowledge and capabilities.
+Rezaei appointed Miresmaeili as his campaign chief for the Sports Committee.
+After being appointed, during a press conference, Miresmaeili stated that if Rezaee were elected as president, there would be no more place for Iranian sports officials appointed for political purposes, as opposed to their knowledge and capabilities.
 His backing of Rezaee and his remarks did not sit well with the conservative backers of Mahmoud Ahmadinejad in the Iranian Sports Federation and elsewhere.
 They also drew immediate and harsh condemnation from the former Chief of Iran's Sports Federation, Mohammed Aliabadi.

 Since then, the effort to punish and sideline Miresmaeili went as far as denying him entry to an election event of Iran's Judo Federation held on Jan 2, 2009.
 Miresmaeili tried very hard to gain entry into the event, and was denied entry by the security guards.
 This angered Miresmaeili to the point where he called a press conference that day, during which he stated that he was very sorry for sports in Iran and that he was officially done with the Iranian Judo, but that they could not kill his love for Judo.

 As the President of the Iranian Judo Federation

-In 2019, Miresmaili was elected as the President of the Iranian Judo Federation for a four-year term by receiving 32 votes out of 43 votes.
+In 2019, Miresmaili was elected President of the Iranian Judo Federation for a four-year term by receiving 32 out of 43 votes.